 The programming time depends on the FRC accuracy (see Table 26-18) and the value of the FRC Oscillator Tuning register (see Register 8-3).
-Use the following formula to calculate the minimum and maximum values for the Word write time and page erase time (see Parameters D138a and D138b, and Parameters D137a and D137b in Table 26-12, respectively).
+Use the following formula to calculate the minimum and maximum values for the Word Write Time and Page Erase Time (see Table 26-12).